rafald/tennis/README.md

 1. swing towards the ball (not to the target)
 1. transfer weight into the ball
-1. as we hitting the ball we changing outword swing path and outward weight transfer toward the target Applies to all shots except backhand slice -
+1. as we hitting the ball we changing outword swing path and outward weight transfer toward the target

+Applies to all shots except backhand slice for which 1. is suspended (out body face to the side not to the ball) but 2,3, and 4 are still in force.
 [![Watch the video](https://i3.ytimg.com/vi/oor0faEKwBo/hqdefault.jpg)](https://youtu.be/oor0faEKwBo&t=656)